KreutzerCode/wp-wingman/README.md

 ## Features

-- Fetches plugin names based on a specified tag from the WordPress Plugins API.
+- Fetches up-to-date plugin names from the WordPress Plugins API.
 - Supports rate limiting to avoid excessive requests to the target site.
 - Checks for the existence of each plugin on the target WordPress site.
-- Provides user-friendly prompts and outputs for easy interaction.
+- Possibility to save the plugin names collected via the Wordpress API in a file.
+- Provides a summary and the option to save the results in a file

 ## Functionality

-The script utilizes the WordPress Plugins API to fetch plugin names based on a specified tag.
-The user can provide a WordPress site URL, an optional rate limit for requests, and an optional plugin tag.
-The script then checks for the existence of each plugin by attempting to access its readme.txt file on the target system.
+The Purpose of this devensive Penetation testing tool to check every installed Plugin on a target system.
+It utilizes the WordPress Plugins API to fetch plugin names based on a specified tag.
+And run it against the target system.
+The user can provide an optional rate limit for requests, and an optional plugin tag and other options to save the collected data or run the script in a specific mode.

+## Intentions

+This script is intended for security testing.
+Any use should be approved by the owner of the target website.
+Use the rate limiting options if you are concerned about the server load caused.

 ## Requirements